vuhailongkl97/dotfiles/README.md

 # dotfiles

-apply config in dotfile to currently system : stow -R --adopt .
+apply the config in dotfiles to current system : stow -R --adopt .